neg-0/dod-fitness/docs/contribution-guidelines.md

 - Participate in code reviews to learn and share knowledge.
 - Help answer questions from other contributors and users.

-Thank you for contributing to the DoD Fitness App!
+Thank you for contributing to Atlas!
 Your efforts help improve the fitness and readiness of our military personnel.